-Undergraduate Research @ IUPUI
+Undergraduate Summer Research @ IUPUI

 The Center for Research and Learning (CRL) is dedicated to serving students through a series of undergraduate research programs.
 These programs offer students an opportunity to carry out innovative research, scholarship, and creative activity with faculty mentors through internally and externally funded programs.

 CRL programs expose and engage students in research experiences, providing effective pathways for lifelong active learning, scholarship, and professional development.
 CRL is a division of the IUPUI Office of the Vice Chancellor for Research.

 - Indiana Clinical and Translational Sciences Institute (Indiana CTSI)

 - IUPUI Nanotechnology Discovery Academy (INDA) for High School Students and Teachers

 - IPREP: The Indiana University-Purdue University Indianapolis (IUPUI) Post-Baccalaureate Research Education Program

 - IU Simon Cancer Center Summer Research Program (IUSCCSRP)